 Mortgage fee income consists of origination fees, processing fees and certain other income related to the origination and sale of mortgage loans.
-For mortgage loans sold to third party investors, mortgage fee income and related expenses are recognized pursuant to SFAS 140 at the time the sales of mortgage loans meet the sales criteria for the transfer of financial assets which are: (1) the transferred assets have been isolated from the Company and its creditors, (2) the transferee has the right to pledge or exchange the mortgage, and (3) the Company does not maintain effective control over the transferred mortgage.
-The Company has determined that all three criteria are met at the time the loan is funded.
-All rights and title to the mortgage loans are assigned to unrelated financial institution investors, including any investor commitments for these loans prior to warehouse banks purchasing these loans under the purchase commitments.
+For mortgage loans sold to third party investors, mortgage fee income and related expenses are recognized pursuant to generally accepted accounting principles at the time the sales of mortgage loans meet the sales criteria for the transfer of financial assets which are: (i) the transferred assets have been isolated from the Company and its creditors, (ii) the transferee has the right to pledge or exchange the mortgage, and (iii) the Company does not maintain effective control over the transferred mortgage.
+The Company must determine that all three criteria are met at the time the loan is funded.
+All rights and title to the mortgage loans are assigned to unrelated financial institution investors, including any investor commitments for these loans, prior to warehouse banks purchasing the loans under the purchase commitments.

-The Company sells all loans to third party investors without recourse.
-However, the Company may be required to repurchase loans or pay a fee instead of repurchase under certain events such as the following:
+The Company, through SecurityNational Mortgage, sells all mortgage loans to third party investors without recourse.
+However, it may be required to repurchase a loan or pay a fee instead of repurchase under certain events such as the following:

-- · Failure to deliver original documents specified by the investor. - The existence of fraud in the origination of the loan. - The loan becomes delinquent due to nonpayment during the first several months after it is sold. - · Early pay-off of a loan, as defined by the agreements. - Excessive time to settle a loan. - · Investor declines purchase. - · Discontinued product and expired commitment
+- · Failure to deliver original documents specified by the investor. - · The existence of misrepresentation or fraud in the origination of the loan. - · The loan becomes delinquent due to nonpayment during the first several months after it is sold. - · Early pay-off of a loan, as defined by the agreements. - · Excessive time to settle a loan. - · Investor declines purchase. - \cdot $\;$ Discontinued product and expired commitment.